 Forgotten American Generals of World War II

-Those with little knowledge of military history or World War II still know the names of Patton, Eisenhower, MacArthur, Bradley and Montgomery.
+Those with little knowledge of military history or World War II still know the names of Patton, Eisenhower, MacArthur, Bradley, and Montgomery.
 Patton's "blood and guts" reputation lives on today in almost cult-like fashion.
 Ike became President.
-MacArthur went on to infamy during the Korean War while the others became respected elder statesman.
+MacArthur went on to infamy during the Korean War while the others became respected elder statesmen.

-But what of those lesser known Army and Corps commanders?
-There were many unsung commanders who had to step up during the War.
-What made them a good leader?
-Are great leaders born or made?
-Maybe it's a combination of the two.
-A person may have all the qualities of a great leader but they need to be borne out through nurturing and other challenges.
+There were many more unsung commanders who had to step up during the War.
+Diagnosing the genesis of their leadership skills can be difficult.
+Leadership is an art form, and like art, it can be ephemeral.
+A person may have all the qualities of a great leader, but they need to be borne out through nurturing and other challenges.

 Lt.
 General Mark Clark

-Probably the most controversial name on my list, Clark was a commander whose bravery was without question, but whose reputation remains mixed.
+One of the most controversial generals of the war, Clark was a commander whose bravery was without question, but whose reputation remains mixed.
 A veteran of World War I, he became well-known to George Marshall long before World War II.
 He was groomed for higher command and his appointments prior to the Torch Landings show that.